1952 USA Indoor Track and Field Championships

 The 1952 USA Indoor Track and Field Championships were organized by the Amateur Athletic Union (AAU) and served as the national championships in indoor track and field for the United States.

 The men's edition was held at Madison Square Garden in New York City, New York, and it took place February 16.
 The women's meet was held separately at the Connecticut Street Armory in Buffalo, New York, taking place March 15.

 At the championships, Don Gehrmann set a new 1000 yards indoor world record, breaking John Borican's mark.
+Dolores Dwyer posted a 6.2 50 yards record in the preliminaries and semi-finals.